 “This can depend on many factors, such as genetics, hormones and lifestyle.
 Women may notice they get oilier and break out more around their periods.
 For men, it’s mostly genetic factors that lead to issues with pores and the hormonal fluctuations around puberty,” explains Day.

-What do pores actually get clogged with, and how do they change depending on various pore conditions?
+What do pores actually get clogged with and how do they react?

 “At the base of each follicle, a bacterium called Cutibacterium acnes (otherwise known as C. acnes, recently changed from Proprionibacterium acnes or P. acnes to C. acnes but otherwise the same organism) is also often present.
 This bacterium grows and flourishes only when there is little to no oxygen available.
 It is the main culprit that is responsible for the pimples, pustules and cysts we often see in acne,” explains Day.